A Book In A Year III: Getting Published.

 Our last session was a cruise.
 We enjoyed over an hour with Bolaji Olatunde who touched on just about every chapter of his experience in the publishing world.
 Fortunately, Scribbl transcribed the meeting, and regardless of the errors you will still get the gist here.
 But let me summarise my takeaways below.

 1. It won’t be easy: Bolaji recalled 120 rejections between 2008 and 2011.
 That’s about 30 rejections annually.
-But don’t be deterred because if it was easy then every other person will have a title.
+But don’t be deterred because if it was easy then every other person would have a title.
 It is tough because you have chosen to belong to that fraction of less than 1% of the world’s population.
 It’s an elite group and this is not boasting.
 Fortunately, the internet is making it easier as we witness ground-breaking tech innovations on a daily.

 2. Your choice: You can choose any route from traditional, self-publishing, or hybrid publishing.
 It should go without saying that the traditional option backed by resources and decades of history has an edge.
 Nevertheless, smaller self-publishing units continue gaining ground and more Nigerian authors opt for this route because of the frustrating attitude of our traditional publishing sector.